ktcarr/whoi-climate-tutorial_2025/docs/pages/single_model/overview.md

 height: 225px
 name: pdfs-anom
 ---
-Same as Figure 3, but after removing quadratic trend from both indices.
+Same as Figure 3, but after removing quadratic trend from both indices (and including data from all seasons, not just SON).
 ```

 [^2]Keil, P. et al. "Multiple drivers of the North Atlantic warming hole." *Nat.
 Clim.
 Chang.
 10*, 667–671 (2020).